michael-gann/nodejs-sfs/readme.md

 ## Serverless Setup

-We're going to use [serverless](https://www.serverless.com/) to setup an AWS API Gateway and AWS Lambda.
-Basically, we're going to wrap our express app with the serverless framework which will allow serverless to deploy our express app as a lambda function.
-That way anytime someone navigates to one of our defined API routes, our express app will handle the routing and we'll still reap the benefits of being serverless.
+This API uses [serverless](https://www.serverless.com/) to setup an AWS API Gateway and AWS Lambda.
+Basically, Serverless wraps the express app with the serverless framework which will allow serverless to deploy the express app as a lambda function.
+That way anytime a user navigates to one of the defined API routes, the lambda function will be called, executing the express app which will handle all the routing.

-You will need an [AWS](https://aws.amazon.com/) account.
-I use Amazon RDS to create an aurora postgreSQL database to persist our data.
-We will also need to provide the ID's of any security groups or subnets we use in our serverless.yml file in order for serverless to know how to configure the API Gateway.
+Serverless uses AWS so you will need an [AWS](https://aws.amazon.com/) account.
+I used Amazon [RDS](https://console.aws.amazon.com/rds/home) to create a PostgreSQL database to persist data.
+The serverless configuration file, serverless.yml, needs the ID's of any security groups or subnets related to the database in order for serverless to know how to configure the API Gateway and Lambda function.

 1. Create an AWS account or login to the management console if you have an account.

 2. At the top of the page, search for RDS, and from here find and click on the "Create Database" button.
 Here we're going to create a PostgreSQL database.
 I used most of the default settings here but feel free to change the settings to your liking.
 The important information we need here is the database password.
 Make sure you keep track of it.
 You'll also need to make sure you click on "Additional configuration" and specify an initial database name, otherwise your database will not be created.
 It also might be a good idea to allow connections from outside your VPC so you can connect to the database on your local machine.

 3. Now that our database is created (It will take a couple minutes) head over to the "serverless.example.yml" and change the name to "serverless.yml".
-In here we're going to need to insert the values needed for serverless to setup our lambda function.
-Go ahead and use the values you got from setting up your PostgreSQL production database and your development database locally.
+In here, insert the values needed for serverless to setup the lambda function.
+Use the values from setting up a PostgreSQL production database and the development database locally.
-You'll need to navigate to AWS [RDS](https://console.aws.amazon.com/rds/home), click "Databases" on the left side menu and then click on the link for your unique database instance that you created for this API.
-On this page, your host is the 'endpoint' listed under the "Connectivity & Security tab
+*You'll need to navigate to AWS [RDS](https://console.aws.amazon.com/rds/home), click "Databases" on the left side menu and then click on the link for your unique database instance that you created for this API.
+On this page, your host is the 'endpoint' listed under the "Connectivity & Security" tab

   ```yml
   custom: